 The action was not isolated.
 KuCoin had previously paid approximately $297 million in fines to the U.S. Department of Justice in January 2025 after pleading guilty to operating an unlicensed money-transmitting business, and received a C$19.6 million penalty from Canada's FINTRAC in September 2025.

-VARA has explicitly warned that UAE users who engage with unlicensed platforms expose themselves to financial risk and potential legal consequences.
-All exchanges listed in this guide hold valid licenses from VARA or ADGM.
+VARA has explicitly warned that UAE users who engage with unlicensed platforms expose themselves to significant financial risk and have no regulatory protection or legal recourse.
+All exchanges listed in this guide hold valid licences from VARA or ADGM.

 The Bottom Line